 But Damien was keenly aware that no sheer force of will could keep a man among such misery.
 No human being can persevere in the face of wretchedness on principle alone.
 What anchored Damien’s existence was a living reality: Christ present here and now.

-Like Elizabeth Ann Seton, who yearned for the Body of the Lord while she sat yet in the pew of the Episcopal church, Damien found in the Eucharist his source and center.
+Like Elizabeth Ann Seton, who yearned for the Body of the Lord while she sat yet in the pew of an Episcopal church, Damien found in the Eucharist his source and center.
 He built an adoration chapel and spent hours himself before the Blessed Sacrament.
 “Without the continuous presence of our Divine Master in my poor chapel,” he wrote, “I would not have been able to persevere in my resolve to share the lepers’ fate.”

 He taught the lepers to pray with him before the Blessed Sacrament, to offer their sufferings in union with his Sacred Heart.
 And thus their deaths, united to that of Christ, began to speak of the Resurrection.
 “The cemetery and huts of the dying,” he confessed, “are my most beautiful books of meditation.”
 And so, in the end, when Damien discovered in his own flesh the telltale signs of the disease, he could rejoice: “There is no longer any doubt about it—I am a leper.
 Praised be the Good Lord!”
 Death came three years later.
 Though ravaged by the disease, Damien was at peace and died with a smile on his face.